-This course is designed to introduce students to the aforementioned areas of Christian theology.
-While it is based upon the lecture format, it also will include reading, research, and interaction.
+This course is designed to introduce students to the aforementioned subject matter.
+While it will be based upon the lecture format, it also will include reading, research, and interaction.
 Furthermore, at the end of this course, the student should demonstrate the ability to . . .